- Custom made helmet

 - Open structure: The user will perspire less intensively due to the open structure

-- Only 1 material is easy to clean with water and soap.
+- Consisting of only 1 material to easily clean the helmet with soap and water.

 - Extensive range of design variations are giving the helmet a modern, sporty look.
 It will less likely receive a “disability” stigma.